99minutos/99MinutosUI-Style-Guide/README.md

 I'll leave our fantastic gal in front-end to explain you whatever is going on in this department.

 #### Resources 🧮
-You will find in this folder all regarding to additional elements like illustrations or mockups:
+You will find in this folder all regarding to additional elements like illustrations or mockups: <br />

 📊 Graphs <br />
 🔣 Icons <br />